How to Stop Car Warranty Robocall Scams

 The answer is no—not every robocall is unlawful.
 When they started, robocalls seemed like an affordable and quick way to convey messages to the broader public.
 Call centers that proved to be a logistics nightmare for both businesses and government agencies were, to an extent, replaced by machines that could deliver information that did not require an immediate response.

-Because setting up a robocall operation was so simple, they became an instant hook to various fraudsters.
+Because setting up a robocall operation was so simple, they became an hook to various fraudsters.
 Since you can run such an enterprise from anywhere in the world with limited funds, robocalls were outnumbered by fraudulent calls in no time.

 You can receive legitimate robocalls, and they usually come from: